GC-DRI/Dhrift-GC/workshops/python.md

 <Quiz>
 - for each item in a list, multiply it against itself.*
 - print the contents of a list.*
-- add a new item to a list.
+- repeat a section of code a certain number of times.*
 </Quiz>

 ## Keywords